Imperial Diet (Holy Roman Empire): History

-Until the late 15th century the Diet was not actually formalized as an institution.
+Until the late 15th century the Diet was not formalized as an institution.
 Instead, the dukes and other princes would irregularly convene at the court of the Emperor.
 These assemblies were usually referred to as Hoftage (from German Hof "court").
-Only beginning in 1489 was the Diet called the Reichstag, and it was formally divided into several collegia ("colleges").
+Only beginning in 1489 was the Diet called the Reichstag, and it was formally divided into collegia ("colleges").

-Initially, the two colleges were that of the prince-electors and that of the other dukes and princes.
-Later, the imperial cities, that is, cities that had Imperial immediacy and were oligarchic republics independent of a local ruler that were subject only to the Emperor himself, managed to be accepted as a third party.
+Initially, the two colleges were of the prince-electors and of the remaining dukes and princes.
+Later, the imperial cities with Imperial immediacy became oligarchic republics independent of a local ruler, subject only to the Emperor himself, and managed to be accepted as third parties.
+Motions passed if two of the colleges approved.
+Generally, the princely and electoral colleges would agree with each other, rather than rely on the cities to make a decision, but the cities still had influence.

-Several attempts to reform the Empire and end its slow disintegration, notably starting with the Diet of 1495, did not have much effect.
-In contrast, this process was only hastened with the Peace of Westphalia of 1648, which formally bound the Emperor to accept all decisions made by the Diet, in effect depriving him of his few remaining powers.
-From then to its end in 1806, the Empire was not much more than a collection of largely independent states.
+Several attempts to reform the Empire and end its slow disintegration, starting with the Diet of 1495, did not have much effect.
+In contrast, this process was hastened with the Peace of Westphalia of 1648, which formally bound the Emperor to accept all decisions made by the Diet, in effect depriving him of his few remaining powers.
+Nonetheless, the Emperor still had substantial influence in the Diet.
+The Habsburg Emperors possessed a large number of votes, and even held command over the Reichsarmee (Imperial Army) if the Diet decided to raise it.

 Probably the most famous Diets were those held in Worms in 1495, where the Imperial Reform was enacted, and 1521, where Martin Luther was banned (see Edict of Worms), the Diets of Speyer 1526 and 1529 (see Protestation at Speyer), and several in Nuremberg (Diet of Nuremberg).
-Only with the introduction of the Perpetual Diet of Regensburg in 1663 did the Diet permanently convene in a fixed location.
+Only with the introduction of the Perpetual Diet of Regensburg in 1663 did the Diet permanently convene at a fixed location.

-The Imperial Diet of Constance opened on 27 April 1507; it recognized the unity of the Holy Roman Empire and founded the Imperial Chamber, the empire’s supreme court.
+The Imperial Diet of Constance opened on 27 April 1507; it recognized the unity of the Holy Roman Empire and founded the Imperial Chamber, the empire's supreme court.